rockettheme/docs/Docs/wordpress/plugins/roksprocket/mosaic_mode.md

 11. **Default Title** sets a default title for all posts in the widget.
 If this selection is set at **Default Article Title**, then the post's given titles are used.

 12. **Default Article Text** allows you to set default post text for all features in the widget.
 If this is not changed from its default, then the post's introductory text is used.
+You can choose to use post content, an assigned post excerpt, the default article text, or to have nothing appear at all.

 13. **Default Article Image** determines which image field the widget will default to when locating an image for the feature.